 X

 Marc Arthur (he/him) is a research-based artist, writer, and educator whose current body of work considers political encounters around the AIDS pandemic.
-As a queer artist with a disability, he has cultivated a diverse artistic practice that blends theatre, dance, and painting to explore how race, gender, time, and memory form social and cultural worlds.
+His diverse artistic practice blends theatre, dance, and painting to explore topics of race, gender, time, and memory as they form social and cultural worlds.
 He is an Assistant Professor in the Department of Theatre & Dance at Wayne State University in Detroit, Michigan and completed his PhD in Performance Studies from New York University (2019).
 He was a Postdoctoral Fellow in Arts-based Social Justice Research and Practice at the University of Michigan (2019 – 2022) where he studied community-based performance approaches for decreasing stigma and oppression.
-He is currently working on his first book project entitled, The Art of Crisis: Supernatural Performance in the Time of AIDS, which investigates how artists embrace supernatural metaphors, which are rooted in fear and discrimination, to effect a transformation of conventional representation, management, and memorialization of AIDS.
+He is currently working on his first book project entitled, The Art of Crisis: Supernatural Performance in the Time of AIDS, which investigates how artists embrace supernatural metaphors.

 Arthur’s writing and criticism has appeared in edited volumes and journals including Theatre Journal, TDR: The Drama Review, Bomb Magazine, and Canadian Theatre Review, as well as numerous edited collections.
 He has also written extensively for Performa Magazine, where he was editor (2015 – 2017).
 At Performa he also served as the Head of Research and Archives (2011 – 2017) where he organized touring exhibitions, curated programs, led interdisciplinary research projects with a wide range of artists, and spearheaded the acquisition of the Performa collection by NYU’s Fales Library.